-- for Master's programmes with Dutch as the language of instruction: - required level of proficiency in Dutch: B2 - required level of proficiency in English: O - for Master's programmes with English as the language of instruction: - required level of proficiency in Dutch: O - required level of proficiency in English: B2
+- for Master's programmes with Dutch as the language of instruction: - required level of proficiency in Dutch: B2 - required level of proficiency in English: 0 - for Master's programmes with English as the language of instruction: - required level of proficiency in Dutch: 0 - required level of proficiency in English: B2

 §5.
-Language requirements for postgraduate programmes:
+Language requirements for postgraduate programmes and micro-credentials:

 For postgraduate programmes, the coordinator/person in charge of the study programme specifies which level of proficiency (cf. §9) in Dutch and English is required upon enrolment.
+For micro-credentials, the academy for lifelong learning determines which level of knowledge (cf. §6) of Dutch and English is required upon registration.
 Any amendments must be reported to the Registrar's Office of the Department of Educational Policy (by e-mail to onderwijs@ugent.be) before 1 April preceding the academic year concerned.
 If the language requirements fail to be specified, the B2 level is the required level of proficiency in English and Dutch, for the postgraduate programmes depending on the language(s) of instruction.
+If the language requirements are not made explicit, no knowledge level (level 0) is required for micro-credentials.